wittawin-w/Comprehensive_analysis_of_structural_variations_in_Mtb/README.md

 2. Single nucleotide variants (SNVs) and small deletions/Insertions (small INDELs) calling

+      In this step, variant calling was performed using GATK4 (https://gatk.broadinstitute.org/hc/en-us)

       2.1 Marks duplicated reads: (mark_duplicated_reads.sh)

       This script marks the duplicated reads in sorted aligned reads files and creates BAM file as the output.